-SAP is evaluated monthly by the academic department in which the student is enrolled, and by the financial aid office at critical "benchmarks" in a student's timeline toward graduation.
-These evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
-The frequency of evaluations ensures that students are progressing and moving toward achievement of their goals.
-A student determined to be in good SAP will remain in good standing until the next scheduled evaluation.
+Monthly academic evaluations shall be completed by the academic department in which the student is enrolled every month.
+These evaluations will help determine if the student has met the minimum requirements for satisfactory academic progress and work to ensure that early intervention is in place for students who are displaying unsatisfactory progress in their academic studies.
+The frequency of evaluations ensures that students are progressing and moving toward the achievement of their goals.
+A student determined to be in good monthly academic progress will remain in good standing until the next scheduled evaluation.